DENTAL OFFICE ASSISTANT (ASO)

 - Relational

-Certificate of qualification to the profession of Dental Practice Assistant issued by the Lazio Region - upon passing the final exam - valid throughout the national territory and recognized in European Union countries.
+Certificate of qualification for the profession of Dental Assistant issued by the Lazio Region – upon passing the final exam – valid throughout the national territory and recognized in European Union countries.

-The figure of Dental Practice Assistants is increasingly in demand at a national level.
-The ASO works in dental practices/clinics carrying out activities aimed at assisting the dentist.
-The new profile can also work in public and private clinics and ASL.
+The role of Dental Assistant is increasingly in demand nationwide.
+The ASO works in dental practices/clinics assisting the dentist.
+The new profile can also work in public and private clinics and ASLs (Local Health Authorities).

-2. Possession of certification of fulfillment of compulsory education
+- Possession of a certificate of fulfillment of compulsory education